DScheglov/handy-thunks/README.md

 # handy-thunks

-Tools for coding with `redux-thunks`
+Tools for coding with `redux-thunk`

 ## Installation